 - Location: Utah

-DMV Point System in UtahCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in UtahCompare Car Insurance Rates in 3 Steps

 People usually want to score points―with the boss, a date, the in-laws, a credit report.
 Where you don't want to score points is on your driving record.
 Under Utah's Driving Improvement Program, the Driver License Division issues points on your license for certain types of traffic violation convictions, and more is definitely not better.

 Not only will you have to pay court fines for moving violations, but accumulating points on your license can increase what you pay for car insurance.
-Yes, the insurance companies will find out; they check your driving record when you renew your insurance, and sometimes all it takes is one speeding ticket to boost your rates.
+Yes, the insurance companies will find out; they check your driving record when you renew your insurance.

 You also risk having your insurance canceled outright if the company decides your driving habits give you a higher chance of becoming involved in an accident.
 At that point it may even become difficult for you to find another insurer willing to cover you, and driving without insurance is illegal.

-Beyond that, if you are dinged 200 points for traffic convictions in a three-year period, you will be asked to appear for a driver license hearing and may be placed on probation or have your license suspended or revoked for three months, six months, or one year.
-You may also be required to take the defensive driving course offered by the Utah Safety Council ($40).
+Beyond that, if you are dinged 200 points for traffic convictions in a three-year period, you will be asked to appear for a driver license hearing and may be placed on probation or have your license suspended or revoked.

 If you're under 21, it takes only 70 points to trigger a hearing and possibly the suspension or revocation of your license.UTAH POINT SYSTEM